MiguelAmaro/ParticleSystem/src/README.md

 * Use staging buffer to debug the inderectdraw arg buffer

+* [unroll] compiler directive cause the shader compilation that usually took arounds ~1s to 19 seconds

+* TODO: there was an issue with using the sampler.samples function aas apposer to sampler.sample levels in a loop where the compilere complained and recommend using the [unroll] direcitive which crippled compiles times.

 # Topic Search
 indirect args > pipeline exec methods >